 - BioShock - "Would you kindly?", a phrase used by Atlas.

-- Castlevania: Symphony of the Night - The opening sequence and its poor initial English translation, most notably the ''What is a man?
-A miserable pile of secrets!'' line from Dracula.
+- Castlevania: Symphony of the Night - The opening confrontation with Dracula, especially "What is a man?
+A miserable little pile of secrets!"

-- Commander Keen 4: Secret of the Oracle - The first appearance of the Dopefish, a character that has gone on to make appearances in dozens of other games - often hidden in secret areas.
-The character has become an in-joke among developers.
+- Commander Keen 4: Secret of the Oracle - The first appearance of Dopefish, a memetically-reccurring character hidden in various games.

 - Dead Rising - Frank West's inadvertent catch-phrase ''I've covered wars, ya know'' has become synonymous with the series, and is occasionally used for some self-aware self-deprecation by Frank in later installments.

-- The Elder Scrolls IV: Oblivion - To a lesser extent, the quote "Stop right there, criminal scum!" spoken by the Imperial Guard.
+- The Elder Scrolls IV: Oblivion - The line "Stop right there, criminal scum!", spoken by the Imperial Guard.

 - Genji: Days of the Blade - At the Sony's E3 2006 Conference the phrases "Giant enemy crab" and "Attack its weak point for massive damage!" were used to describe the game's "realistic" combat scenarios.

-- - "Ah, shit.
-Here we go again" and "All we had to do was follow the damn train, CJ!"
+- Grand Theft Auto: San Andreas - "Ah, shit.
+Here we go again..." and "All we had to do was follow the damn train, CJ!"

 - Heavy Rain - Press X to Jason.

 - Hotel Mario - The game as a whole gained memetic infamy, due to its poorly animated cutscenes and cheesy voice acting.

 - Left 4 Dead - The survivors' various voice lines for picking up pain pills, Francis' hatred for everything.